dlai0001/la-sails-meetup-game/README.md

 To git checkout "lessons/day1"

-1. Let's install a few libraries we'll be using.
+1. First let's install a few libraries we'll be using for this lesson.

 		## Promises makes JavaScript code with nested
 		## callbacks a lot easier to work with.